Onwrikbaar/mains-vib-speed/README.md

 # mains-vib-speed
-Arduino speed control for mains-powered motors
+Electronic circuit and Arduino sketch for speed control of mains-powered motors - like the classic Hitachi wand.